Revelation 2 – 3

 3. “Eye-salve to anoint thine eyes”.
 It speaks of the anointing of the Holy Ghost which gives us discernment in spiritual things, and causes us to value things as God does.

 19 I rebuke and discipline as many as I love; be zealous therefore and repent. v.19 Exhortation to Repent.
-The exhortation continues, but the tone grows more tender.
-The angel of the church in Laodicea and the bulk of the assembly were merely false professors, but in this verse the Lord speaks to those who are real believers but have a Laodicean spirit; “as many as I love”.
+The exhortation continues, but the tone grows still more tender.
+The angel of the church in Laodicea, and the bulk of the assembly, were merely false professors, but in this verse the Lord speaks to those who are real believers but have a Laodicean spirit; “as many as I love”.
 The Lord’s love is always presented to His people in a day of ruin (Rev. 3:19, Jer.
 31:3, Mal.
 2:1, John 13:1).
 Why?
 Because the goodness of God leads man to repentance (Rom.
 2:4).
 The motive for both “rebuke and chastening” is love.
 In this case, the Lord was rebuking and chastening verbally through this letter.

 ¶ 21 He that overcomes, to him will I give to sit with me in my throne; as “I” also have overcome, and have sat down with my Father in his throne. ¶ 22 He that has an ear, let him hear what the Spirit says to the assemblies. vv.21-22 Message to the Overcomer.
-The Laodiceans said dethroned Christ in their hearts.
+The Laodiceans had dethroned Christ in their hearts.
 The overcomer (any saved person) will share Christ’s throne when He reigns in His kingdom.
 This is perhaps the lowest of all the rewards, because everyone that has part of the first resurrection will reign with Christ (Rev. 20:4), even Old Testament saints.
 Today, Christ is seated on His Father’s throne.
 One day He will take His own throne, but not until His Father gives the word.
-For those who are thinking “I don’t know if I can humble myself to repent”, just think about the Lord Jesus and what He had to do to overcome (Phil.
+For those who are thinking “I don’t know if I can humble myself to repent”, just think about the Lord Jesus and what humility He must have had to overcome (Phil.
 2:5-11).

 Who at my door is standing,